imker25/samba_exporter/README.md

 ## Grafana

-For [grafana](https://grafana.com) an example dashboard is installed with the debian package and can be found at `/usr/share/doc/samba_exporter-V0.5/grafana/SambaService.json`.
+For [grafana](https://grafana.com) an example dashboard is installed with the debian package and can be found at `/usr/share/doc/samba_exporter-Vx.y/grafana/SambaService.json` (Replace x.y with the current version).

 When [importing](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) this dashboard you need to change `server.local` to the network name of your samba server.